stanford-sdss/package-management/renv/README.md

 This will copy over the `.lock` file that you just created, and additional useful files like the library associated with the R environment that you created and the `.Rprofile` file associated with your new environment, which can be used to deploy this environment automatically.

 ## Step 3.
-Deploy your Environment from RStudio in Sherlock Open On-Demand
+Deploy your environment from RStudio in Sherlock Open On-Demand

 Start an [interactive RStudio session](https://ondemand.sherlock.stanford.edu/pun/sys/dashboard/batch_connect/sys/sh_rstudio/session_contexts/new) from Sherlock Open On-Demand.
 This will reinstall all of your R packages, with the specified versions, into your Sherlock/Oak spaces, and will take time.
 We recommend keeping installation time in mind when requesting runtime length for this session.